-Patarimas: You can also load layers from the Layer Legend Panel to Mapset in the Browser Panel.
-This will speed
+Tip: You can also load layers from the Layer Legend Panel to Mapset in the Browser Panel.
+This will speed up incredibly your workflow!

+?
 Follow Along: Load data using the GRASS Panel

 We will use now the long method to load the rivers.shp layer into the same Mapset.